BUSSINES TERMS POLICY

 Agreements for the purchase of consumables (cosmetics etc.) may be withdrawn only if the consumables in question are returned by the Purchaser undamaged, unused and in the original packaging.

-Consumers withdrawing from the agreement are refunded the entire amount paid under the agreement whereby this amount is refunded by GD without undue delay, however, no later than within 14 days following the withdrawal, and with the use of the same method of payment as agreed in the agreement.
+Consumers withdrawing from the agreement are refunded the entire amount paid under the agreement whereby this amount is refunded by GDM without undue delay, however, no later than within 14 days following the withdrawal, and with the use of the same method of payment as agreed in the agreement.

-Consumers acknowledge that if the goods are delivered along with any gifts, GD and the Purchaser enter into a contract of donation on the condition that such contract of donation terminates as soon as the consumer enjoys its right and withdraws from the purchase agreement within a period of 14 days whereby the consumer must return the goods in question along with the gifts and everything obtained in relation thereto; if not returned, the same will be considered unjust enrichment.
-If the profits acquired by unjust enrichment cannot be returned, GD may and can claim monetary compensation in the amount of ordinary price.
+Consumers acknowledge that if the goods are delivered along with any gifts, GDM and the Purchaser enter into a contract of donation on the condition that such contract of donation terminates as soon as the consumer enjoys its right and withdraws from the purchase agreement within a period of 14 days whereby the consumer must return the goods in question along with the gifts and everything obtained in relation thereto; if not returned, the same will be considered unjust enrichment.
+If the profits acquired by unjust enrichment cannot be returned, GDM may and can claim monetary compensation in the amount of ordinary price.

 The Purchaser-entrepreneur is not allowed to withdraw from the purchase agreement if the price of the purchased goods exceeds 1950 EUR incl.
 VAT.